 Vitamin K is the vitamin responsible for blood clotting.
 When applied topically to skin it can strengthen the capillary walls and therefore reduce dark circles under the eyes.

-Witch hazel is a mild astringent (tightens body tissues), which can act like a natural toner.
+Witch hazel is a mild astringent (tightens body tissues) which can act as a natural toner.
 It has shown some great anti-inflammatory effects however over-use can cause dry and irritated skin.

-Zinc oxide is an extremely effective physical sun screen, which forms a layer over the skin which reflects UVA and UVB rays.
-Very good for sensitive and acne-prone skin types.
+Zinc oxide is an extremely effective physical sunscreen, which forms a layer over the skin which reflects UVA and UVB rays.
+It is very good for sensitive and acne-prone skin types.